Occupational Therapy Jobs! (Nearby & Remote)

 5. Telehealth OT jobs

-In addition to reaching out to your network, you should do your diligence of checking through all of the job boards to see what is currently available.
+Looking for a traditional OT job in direct client care?
+In addition to reaching out to your network, be sure to check all the job relevant boards to see what is currently available.

-Many jobs are cross-posted on different boards, but it is still worth it to pull up each of these sites and search for jobs that are readily available in your area.
+Many jobs are cross-posted on different boards, but it is still worth pulling up each site and running a quick search for jobs in your area.
+Here are some of the best ones for OTs.

 Google Jobs

-Google has become a major player in the job hunting arena.
-And, you’ll find many of the jobs posted here.
-But, not everything is here, so we encourage you to keep moving down this list!
+You might not realize it, but Google has become a major player in the job-hunting arena.
+You’ll find tons of jobs posted here, but it’s still not inclusive of everything that’s out there—so we encourage you to keep moving down this list!

 Indeed

-The benefit of using this site is its sheer volume of jobs.
-The main drawback is that you’re competing with many candidates because of the site’s popularity.
+The benefit of using Indeed is the sheer volume of jobs listed.
+The main drawback is that you’re competing with a lot of candidates due to the site’s popularity.
 I highly recommend that you sort results by date; applying to old jobs is likely not the best use of your time.

 Glassdoor

-The job search engine on Glassdoor has a pretty good volume of jobs, and it has the added benefit of being attached to, well, Glassdoor itself.
-Glassdoor is a website that lets you have an insider view at a number of companies.
-You can view interview questions, company reviews, salary estimates, and more for many of the jobs.
+The job search component on Glassdoor has a solid volume of jobs, and it has the added benefit of being attached to Glassdoor itself.
+In case you are not familiar with Glassdoor, it’s a website that offers an insider view at a number of companies.
+You can see interview questions, company reviews, salary estimates, and more information sourced directly from real employees and job candidates.

 ZipRecruiter

-This job board allows employers to post to multiple partner job boards, including ZipRecruiter.
+This job board allows employers to post to multiple partner job boards.

 SimplyHired

 SimplyHired is a centralized hub that aggregates multiple job postings across numerous platforms.
-It does have a great option where you can search by industry or by telecommuting, so it’s a good pick for those looking for more non-traditional occupational therapy jobs You can also view shared Facebook and LinkedIn connections on SimplyHired, so this enables you to work your network, should a given job interest you.
+It does have a great search option where you can filter by industry or job type (e.g., remote or telecommuting opportunities), so it’s a good pick for those seeking non-traditional occupational therapy jobs.
+You can also view shared Facebook and LinkedIn connections on SimplyHired, which enables you to leverage your network once you find a job that interests you.

 Monster

-Monster has been around for ages, and it’s considered the second-most popular job searching site behind indeed.
-It’s got a mobile interface and offers the ability to search for career-related content on the site.
+Monster has been around for ages, and it’s considered the second-most popular job searching site behind Indeed.
+It has a mobile interface and offers the ability to search for career-related content on the site.

 CareerBuilder

-CareerBuilder might not be as well-known as other job searching sites, but the benefit to using it is that it’s designed for serious job searchers and serious employers.
-Employers always must pay to post jobs, so there’s less chance of applying for a role that is being filled internally or might be yanked at the last second for lack of funds.
+CareerBuilder might not be as well-known as other job searching sites, but the main benefit of using it is that it’s designed for serious job searchers and employers.
+Employers must pay to post jobs, so there’s less chance of applying for a role that is being filled internally or gets yanked at the last second for lack of funds.

 LinkedIn